We're here to help

 Yes!
 Therapy is right for everyone.
 Therapy can help you improve your relationships with your family and friends, help you overcome fears and insecurities, cope with stress, and communicate effectively.
 You may choose to engage in therapy on a more short-term basis during a time of need or for a longer period of time for support and maintenance.
 Therapy is about making yourself a priority.

 How do I find the right therapist?

-Too often, searching for a therapist is a daunting task.
+Too often searching for a therapist is a daunting task.
 Especially when you’re feeling hopeless and vulnerable, finding the right therapist can seem impossible.
 Where do I even start?
 How quickly will I be seen?
 What type of therapy is right for me?
 At Two Chairs, our licensed clinicians work with you to understand your needs, goals, and preferences.
-Through a rigorous, data-driven approach backed by research and clinical expertise, we match you with the right therapist for your needs.
+Through a rigorous, data-driven approach backed by research and clinical expertise, we match you with the right therapist and type of therapy for your needs.

 Why is it so important to find the right therapist?

 Research shows that the therapeutic alliance between you and your therapist is the best predictor of successful treatment outcome.
 Psychologists define the therapeutic alliance as the strength of the therapist and client relationship and how aligned you are on goals.
 Once you have developed a strong therapeutic alliance with your therapist, studies show that individuals are more productive at work, have more fulfilled relationships, can cope more effectively with daily stressors, and engage in less risky behaviors.